Data Mapper Component

 Configure the First Text Field Component

-Add a Text Field where your end-user enters their first name.
+Configure a Text Field component so your end-user can enter their first name.

 1. In the Module Builder, drag and drop a Text Field component onto your canvas.